LVPlayground/playground/javascript/features/games_deathmatch/README.md

 --------------------|--------------
 `lagCompensation`   | Whether lag compensation should be enabled.
 Defaults to `true`.
 `mapMarkers`        | Whether map markers should be enabled for participants.
 One of `Enabled` (default), `Team only` or `Disabled`.
+`teamDamage`        | Whether players in the same team can issue damage to each other.
+Defaults to `true`.

 ## Settings when starting a game
 The following settings will be made available to all deathmatch games, and can be customized by